-38. An issue to consider is how to deal with other economic instruments that may already be in place or planned to be introduced addressing fully or partially the same objective as the carbon tax (e.g. energy contracts)27.
+38. An issue to consider is how to deal with other economic instruments that may already be in place or planned to be introduced addressing fully or partially the same objective as the carbon tax (e.g. energy contracts)24.

-39. The most common issue of concern with respect to overlapping economic instruments relates to carbon taxation and emission trading schemes (e.g. the UK floor price may be a useful example)28.
+39. The most common issue of concern with respect to overlapping economic instruments relates to carbon taxation and emission trading schemes (e.g. the UK floor price may be a useful example)25.
 Particularly, the fuels used in installations (that is, facilities or establishments) covered by an emission trading scheme could be totally or partially exempted from the carbon tax, and consequently provisions on how to administer the tax exemption would have to be laid down.

 40. Consider the example of the EU Emissions Trading Scheme (EU ETS), which in addition to all EU countries, is also linked to similar schemes in Iceland, Liechtenstein, Norway, and Switzerland.
 The States which have introduced national carbon taxes on fuels have taken different approaches on how to deal with the overlapping regimes.
 Denmark, France, Ireland, Norway, Portugal, and Switzerland grant an exemption from their national carbon taxes to fuels used in installations covered by the EU ETS.
 Sweden, on the other hand, has in recent years reintroduced parts of the carbon tax on fuels used in some of the Swedish installations that participate in the EU ETS.
 Coordination must exist between the tax administration and the registry of installations covered by the EU ETS.
 Exactly how this is handled varies across countries.
-For example, following requirements in the Swedish Act of Excise Duties on Energy, it is enoughsufficient for being granted the tax reduction to carry out activities according to the EU ETS in an installation under that scheme and use the fuel there.in such an installation.
-It is not a task for the tax authority to check whether the EU ETS system.
+For example, following requirements in the Swedish Act of Excise Duties on Energy, it is sufficient for being granted the tax reduction to carry out activities according to the EU ETS in an installation under that scheme and use the fuel in such an installation.
+It is not a task for the tax authority to check whether the EU ETS obligations are fulfilled.
+Such controls are part of the regulations governing the EU ETS system.

 41. Some jurisdictions have addressed overlaps when granting fiscal benefits to the taxpayers regarding other already existing taxes and schemes.
 For example, in South Africa, the 2019 Budget recognised that emission reduction credits could be used to reduce a taxpayer's carbon tax liabilities.
 Consequently, the tax exemption for income generated from the sale of certified emission reduction credits was repealed.
-This was to prevent a situation whereby a taxpayer benefits from that exemption and has a reduced carbon tax liability29.
+This was to prevent a situation whereby a taxpayer benefits from that exemption and has a reduced carbon tax liability26.
 In other cases, when introducing a carbon tax under the fuel or the emissions approaches, the possible connections previously established between related taxes should be clarified.
-In African countries, the general practice is that the tax operates alongside other duties or levies aimed at reducing carbon emissions.
-The duties and levies supplement the carbon tax30.

-27 See Chapter 3A on fuel taxes and Chapter 6 on overlapping.
+24 See Chapter 3A on fuel taxes and Chapter 6 on overlapping.

-28 How jurisdictions have dealt with potential overlap of related economic instruments, such as carbon taxation in relation to emission trading schemes is dealt in Chapter 8.
+25 How jurisdictions have dealt with potential overlap of related economic instruments, such as carbon taxation in relation to emission trading schemes is dealt in Chapter 8.